TFNTF/rebuttal_figures_tabs/README.md

 </table>
 * indicates that, for this experiment, we compare only with methods that are more efficient and provide publicly available official code for this task.
 We further set N=9 and T=90 to ensure a matched time budget.

+Table 4 shows that, under the same compute budget, our method outperforms the two fastest baseline methods.

 ## Figure 2.
 Qualitative Results for Real-world Blur According to BlindDPS (Motion_deblurring)